olvap80/InstantRTOS/README.md

 ## More important and less important tasks (priorities for cooperative world)
 TBD on cooperative multitasking, watchdogs, timeouts *planning and multiple schedulers* and on workarounds!

-TODO: problem "too much time for sequential execution of every coroutine for some more important tasks" (do we really need multiple schedulers? maybe one is enough just because tasks insers self to it on the right place?)
+TODO: problem "too much time for sequential execution of every Cooperative Task (coroutine) for some more important tasks" (do we really need multiple schedulers? maybe one is enough just because tasks insers self to it on the right place?)
 "short enough resume" vs "tasks in time" and "task importance" tasks are enqueued, main difference from EDF!
 (those tasks that have more important deadlines vs those scheduled for "specific time" but "can wait", execution loops)